AZERBAIJAN: 9 new Strasbourg judgments, 11 judgments awaited - list

 - Punished for conscientious objection to compulsory military service (2 cases involving 2 individual applicants)

-- Raids on meetings for worship (2 cases involving 5 individual applicants and 1 community)
+- Raids on and punishments for meetings for worship (3 cases involving 6 individual applicants and 1 community)

-- Jailed for leading prayers (2 cases involving 1 individual applicant)
+- Jailed for leading prayers or religious meetings (3 cases involving 5 individual applicants)

 - Unlawful house search (1 case involving 1 individual applicant)